 One can only imagine their emotions when, in 1904, murderer Nichols was executed in the electric chair in Columbus, OH, one of the first individuals to be so put to death in the state.

 On Dec.
 29, 1904, Pera apparently was residing in Portage, OH, and received an invitation from her sister Jemima Burditt to return to Tontogany for a visit.
 Pera wrote back, saying:

 It's so cold that we would almost freeze to drive down and I can't walk down from Tontogany.
 I havn't bin well for some time.
 Last week I took three kines of medison.
 This week two kines but am getting better and would come down if it wasen't so cold and if Father don't get better I will come enaway.

 William passed away on Jan.
-16, 1909, following a year’s illness.
-He and Pera are buried at Union Hill Cemetery in Plain Twp., Wood County.
+16, 1909, following a year's illness.
+He and Pera are buried at Union Hill Cemetery in Plain Township, Wood County.
 A large headstone marks their final resting place.

-Pera outlived him, dying on Feb.
+Pera outlived him by 11 years, dying on Feb.
 21, 1920.
-As a remembrance of the funeral, a photograph card (seen here) was produced at a Bowling Green studio.
+As a remembrance of the funeral, a photograph card was produced at a Bowling Green studio.
 It shows a beautiful wreath of flowers encircling a small portrait photo of Pera.
 The image is typical of a funeral practice common in that era that is not often used today.

 Copyright © 2002, 2007, 2010, 2022-2023 Mark A. Miner